17 Best Yoga Poses for Anxiety (Depression and Stress)

 14. Upward Salute (Urdhva Hastasana)

-Upward Salute is often practiced as part of a Sun Salutation, a series of postures that encourage you to flow through moves while focusing on your breathing.
+Upward salute is often practiced as part of a Sun Salutation, a series of postures that encourage you to flow through moves while focusing on your breathing.

 It’s great for anxiety as essentially the energy within your body can move freely.

-Pose 15: Tree Pose (Vriksasana)
+Pose 15: Tree (Vriksasana)

-15. Tree Pose (Vriksasana)
+15. Tree (Vriksasana)

 Results showed that the postures helped to release serotonin, commonly known as the “happy chemical”!